rushi2012/Rushi_DS_Portfolio/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib,KNN,NB

 **Project Objective:** In this project we are provided with multiple instances of orthopedic parameters and we are also provided with their classification as Normal or Abnormal.
-We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .
+We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points.

 **Quantifiable result:** We could Classify the orthopedic parameters as Normal or Abnormal with an **accuracy** of 85% with K=1.